msvisser/AnnePro-mac/README.md

 These issues are probably related to my inexperiece with the CoreBluetooth library, and creating macOS applications in general.
 Please leave a pull request if you know how to fix these issues.

+# License
+All code in this project is licensed under the MIT license, see [LICENSE](LICENSE).
+The keyboard icon used is from http://flaticons.net.